rothirschtec/Key-Distribution-Center/README.md

 # Key management
 _Using strongswan ipsec pki, ssh, rsync, owncloud,..._

-This project helps you to manage your x.509 certificates created by the _ipsec pki_.
-The idea is, that you install a separated server that serves as a Certificate Authority.
+This project helps you manage your x.509 certificates created by the _ipsec pki_.
+The idea is that you install a separate server that serves as a Certificate Authority (CA).
 This server will be your highly confidential site.
-All certificates created are then send to an IPSEC Gateway.
-On this gateway is also an owncloud instance installed for _Out of Band_ key distribution.
-We use a combination of 2 [armbian](https://www.armbian.com/) devices but you can also use it on other linux distributions.
+All created certificates are then sent to an IPSEC Gateway.
+There is also an owncloud instance installed for _Out of Band_ key distribution on this gateway.
+We use a combination of 2 [armbian](https://www.armbian.com/) devices but you can also use it with other linux distributions.

 ![Explanation](https://github.com/rothirschtec/RT-Blog-CA/blob/master/central/images/RT-Blog-CA-explained_linkedIn.png)